 - Irritated watering eyes.

 Diagnosis of flu is based on symptoms and a person’s association with other people known to have the disease.
-A rapid diagnostic test, by taking a swab sample from the upper part of the throat, can be done in a doctor’s office to determine the particular influenza strain.
+A rapid diagnostic test, by taking a swab sample from the upper part of the throat, can be done in a doctor’s office to determine the particular influenza virus strain.

 Treatment for flu is mainly focused on alleviating symptoms and making the person as comfortable as possible.
 This includes getting plenty of bed rest at home (away from other people) and drinking plenty of fluids, using a damp cloth on the forehead to reduce fever, and taking paracetamol to relieve muscle aches and fever.